 Vision and its affect are the driving force behind my work.
 Using lens-based media and moving images, I explore how visual perception shapes our interpretation of the surrounding world.

-I am interested in the multiplicity of perception paradigms, which differ within the fields of psychology, phenomenology, neuroscience and film theory.
-There is space for creative experimentation within the gaps and intersections between these theories.
+I am interested in the multiplicity of perception paradigms, differing within the fields of psychology, phenomenology, neuroscience and film theory.
+There is space for creative experimentation within the gaps and intersections between these models.
 Our sensorial system – physically fallible and influenced by memory, mood, ideologies – mediates what we know of the surrounding world.
 Sometimes, the limits between our internal, ideal and physical visions become blurred.
 How, then, does what I see relate and compare to what you see?
 What are the implications for our epistemological systems?
 How do these systems influence our ways of being in the world, of making decisions, rules, and communing with one another?

 My practice challenges our interpretation of what we see by using past and present scopic technologies to compare phenomenological experience of the physical world to that of simulated imagery.
 By complicating the seen, I work to create viewing experiences that investigate the layers of perception.
 Results become polished experimental surfaces to be imbued with the viewer’s own vision, including moving image, immersive installations, testing prints, and interactive animations.
-I am specifically curious about the role of wonderment within visual experience, and the possibilities for affect within perception.
+I am curious about the role of wonderment within visual experience, and the possibilities for affect within perception.

 Annie Briard is a Vancouver based visual and media artist from Montréal challenging visual perception and its ideologies through moving image and video focused work.